dbosoft/Hosuto/README.md

 The easiest way to get started is by installing [the available NuGet package](https://www.nuget.org/packages/Dbosoft.Hosuto).
 Take a look at the [Wiki](https://github.com/dbosoft/Hosuto/wiki) learning how to configure and use Hosuto.

+**Samples:**

-To see a full example see the [samples](https://github.com/dbosoft/Hosuto/tree/master/samples) folder of the repository.
+* For basic examples see the [samples](https://github.com/dbosoft/Hosuto/tree/master/samples) folder of the repository.
+* For a real world application example see our [SAPHub sample project](https://github.com/dbosoft/SAPHub).

 ### Versioning